Endoscopic decompositions and the Hausel-Thaddeus conjecture: Introduction

 \subsection{Acknowledgement}

-We are grateful to Mark Andrea de Cataldo, Michael Gr\"ochenig, and Zhiwei Yun for helpful discussions.
+We are grateful to Mark Andrea de Cataldo, Michael Gr\"ochenig, and Zhiwei Yun for helpful discussions; we are grateful to Elsa Maneval and Dimitri Wyss for helpful correspondences that led us to discover a mistake in the previous version.
 We also thank the anonymous referee for careful reading and numerous useful suggestions.
 D.M. would like to thank Chris and Martin Kratt for providing logistical support.
 J.S. was supported by NSF DMS-2000726 and DMS-2134315.